sungnga/react-ecommerce/react-frontend/README.md

-# STEPS TO BUILDING THE FRONTEND PORTION OF THIS ECOMMERCE APP WITH REACT
+# STEPS TO BUILDING THE FRONTEND PORTION OF THIS E-COMMERCE APP WITH REACT

 ## REACT: REACT APP WITH PAGES AND LAYOUTS
 **1. Create react app**